Canon SX420 vs Epson R-D1

 Studio photographers will appreciate that the Epson R-D1 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SX420 and the R-D1 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the R-D1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Epson websites.
+Further information on the features and operation of the SX420 and R-D1 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Epson R-D1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Epson R-D1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.